Rapid generation of all-optical $^{39}$K Bose-Einstein condensates using a low-field Feshbach resonance: Quantum gas production

-Upon loading the dipole trap we depump the atomic ensemble into $\ket{F=1}$ by shining in \SI{1}{\milli\watt} of \DOne cooling light with a detuning of $\SI{-1}{\Gamma}$ via the detection optics, thus creating an equidistributed $\mf$-mixture.
-To generate a spin-polarized ensemble in $\ket{F=1, \mf=-1}$, we then utilize a multi-loop state preparation scheme~\cite{Antoni-Micollier2017} combining optical pumping on the \DOne-line with microwave adiabatic rapid passages driven by a Yagi-Uda-type directed antenna.
 We initially apply a quantization field of \SI{0.7}{\gauss} at an angle of \SI{45}{\degree} to the antenna's Poynting vector oriented in the horizontal plane.
 This allows us to transfer the population of $\ket{F=1,\mf=0}$ to $\ket{F=2,\mf=0}$ by driving a $\pi$-transition sweeping the microwave from \SI{461.710}{\mega\hertz} to \SI{461.730}{\mega\hertz} within \SI{4}{\milli\second}.
 We subsequently apply $\sigma^{-}$-polarized \DOne cooling light via the detection optics with a detuning of $\SI{-5}{\Gamma}$ for \SI{2}{\milli\second} in order to depump the atoms into $\ket{F=1}$ via spontaneous emission, hence populating $\ket{F=1, \mf=0}$ and $\ket{F=1, \mf=-1}$.
 Due to the mismatch of quantization field axis and detection beam orientation by \SI{14}{\degree} we also drive the $\ket{F=2, \mf=-2}\rightarrow\ket{F'=2, \mf=-2}$ transition, thus preventing accumulation in $\ket{F=2, \mf=-2}$.
 We then rotate the magnetic field axis to be parallel to the antenna's Poynting vector by tuning the vertical field component to zero, effectively resulting in an quantization field in the horizontal plane of \SI{0.5}{\gauss}.
 In this configuration we are able to drive a $\sigma$-polarized microwave adiabatic rapid passage.
 Sweeping from \SI{462.062}{\mega\hertz} to \SI{462.080}{\mega\hertz} in \SI{12}{\milli\second} we transfer atoms from $\ket{F=1, \mf=+1}$ to $\ket{F=2, \mf=0}$.
 Due to the symmetry of the level structure the same microwave pulse also drives the unwanted transition from $\ket{F=1, \mf=0}$ to $\ket{F=2, \mf=-1}$.
 However, since $\ket{F=1, \mf=0}$ has already been addressed with the first pulse fewer atoms are available for undesired transitions.
 We afterwards apply the same optical depumping pulse as before, thus transferring the atoms back into $\ket{F=1}$.
 While this sequence does not yield a pure magnetic substate, it shifts the $\mf$-distribution towards $\mf=-1$.
 Repeating the sequence multiple times allows us to accumulate atoms in $\ket{F=1, \mf=-1}$.
 As a final step, we purify the ensemble by a blowaway sequence: We apply the same microwave pulses as before but tune the \DOne cooling laser closer to resonance ($\SI{-1}{\Gamma}$) to purposely heat atoms out of the trap during optical pumping.